 (2) Notice of report.

 (A) Within 14 days after the report is issued, the executive director will give written notice of the report to the person who is alleged to have committed the violation or continuing violation which is the subject of the report.
-The notice may be given by regular or certified mail
+The notice must be given by regular, certified mail, or email to the mailing address or email address maintained in the commission’s records.
+If no such addresses exist, the executive director or executive director’s designee will make reasonable efforts to notify the person who is alleged to have committed the violation.

 (B) For violations of the TWC or a rule or order adopted under chapter 13 of the TWC, within ten days after the report is issued, the executive director will, by certified mail, return receipt requested, give written notice of the report to the person who is alleged to have committed the violation or continuing violation which is the subject of the report.